Configure an external Open Authorization 2.0 authorization server

 When you create a new OAuth 2.0 configuration, you must map groups that your Splunk platform instance receives in tokens that come from the client application on the identity provider to roles on the Splunk platform.
 This procedure lets the Splunk platform provide the client application access to Splunk data.

-- For each Splunk role that you want this group to map to, select it in the Available Roles column.
+4. For each Splunk role to which you want this group to map, select the role in the Available Roles column.
 You can map a group to one or more Splunk roles.